ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 Example scenarios that are impacted by this involve selective network security policies on the server, such as whitelists or blacklists based on security intelligence, regulatory requirements, categories (e.g. financial services), etc. An added challenge is that some of these scenarios require the middlebox to perform decryption and inspection, whereas other scenarios require the middlebox to *not* perform decryption or inspection.
 The middlebox is not able to make the policy decisions without actively engaging in the TLS session from the beginning of the handshake.

-From a network infrastructure perspective,  policies to validate SNI against the Server Certificate can not be validated as the Server certificate is now obscured to the middlebox.
-Furthermore, policies that may require richer information about the TLS Server obtained from the Server certificate are also impacted as the certficate is now encrypted.
+While conformant clients can generate the SNI and check that the server certificate contains a name matching the SNI; some enterprises also require a level of validation.
+Thus, from a network infrastructure perspective,  policies to validate SNI against the Server Certificate can not be validated in TLS 1.3 as the Server certificate is now obscured to the middlebox.
+This is an example where the network infrastructure is using one measure to protect the enterprise from non-conformant (e.g. evasive) clients and a conformant server.
+As a general practice, security functions conduct cross checks and consistency checks wherever possible to mitigate imperfect or malicious implementations; even if they are deemed redundant with fully conformant implementations.

 {::comment}
 These policies go to use cases where enterprises require assurances that their devices are protected from non-conforming servers.